beehive-lab/TornadoVM/assembly/src/docs/9_PROFILER.md

 ### Parsing Json files

-TornadoVM creates the file `profiler-app.json` with multiple entries for the application (one per task-schedule invokation).
+TornadoVM creates the file `profiler-app.json` with multiple entries for the application (one per task-schedule invocation).

 TornadoVM's distribution includes a set of utilities for parsing and obtaining statistics: